microsoft/SymCrypt/SymCRust/README.md

   probably be marked as unsafe and annotated with `#[target_feature(...)]`, but this requires an additional wrapping function for anything that implements a trait interface, because trait functions cannot be unsafe.
+- Fully enable AES-GCM when rust is ready.
+- Enable SymCrust for non AMD64.
+- Update `symcrypt_build_property` in `build-windows-undocked.yml` to be more deterministic like `build-azl.yml`.
+- Determine a way to configure what algos are being built with C/Rust from build time.
+- Determine a better way to turn on/off rust files rather than adding/removing from `vcxproj`.
+- Determine impact on external users with the new dependency on `ms-prod`.